ByteOverlord/Watch_Quake/README.md

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_02.png)

-Install Homebrew from terminal:
+5) Install Homebrew from terminal:
 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/homebrew/go/install)"`

-Install innoextract from Homebrew:
+6) Install innoextract from Homebrew:

 ```
 brew update
 brew install innoextract
 ```

-In terminal extract the Quake game files with innoextract:
+7) In terminal extract the Quake game files with innoextract:
 `innoextract “downloaded setup_quake_the_offering_2.0.0.6.exe file location”`

 (innoextract will extract an “app” and "tmp" folders in current working directory.)
 "app" folder has the needed PAK files and optional audio.

-Copy PAK0.PAK and PAK1.PAK files to WatchQuake project (PAK names have to be uppercase (case sensitive)):
+8) Copy PAK0.PAK and PAK1.PAK files to WatchQuake project (PAK names have to be uppercase (case sensitive)):
 `/WatchQuake Watch App/Resources/id1/`

-Open the GitHub WatchQuake Xcode project.
+9) Open the GitHub WatchQuake Xcode project.

-In WatchQuake project file go to:
+10) In WatchQuake project file go to:
 `WatchQuake -> Targets -> WatchQuake -> Signing & Capabilities`

-Select your "Team" and write a unique “Bundle Identifier”.
+11) Select your "Team" and write a unique “Bundle Identifier”.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_03.png)

-Then in WatchQuake project file go to:
+12) Then in WatchQuake project file go to:
  `WatchQuake -> Targets -> WatchQuake Watch App -> Signing & Capabilities`

-Select your "Team" and use the same “Bundle Identifier” as previously but with “.watchkitapp” added at the end.
+13) Select your "Team" and use the same “Bundle Identifier” as previously but with “.watchkitapp” added at the end.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_04.png)

+If the project “Frameworks” folder shows the framework texts in red continue with step 14.

-If the project “Frameworks” folder shows the framework texts in red:
+If the project “Frameworks” folder shows the framework texts in white jump to step 17.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_05A.png)

-In WatchQuake project file go to:
+14) In WatchQuake project file go to:
 `WatchQuake -> Targets -> WatchQuake -> Build Phases -> Link Binary With Libraries`

-Add these frameworks:
+15) Add these frameworks:

 ```
 AVFoundation.framework